tdupoiron/abstractnonsense/content/micro-blog/2025-02-18-surely-youre-jqing.md

 link: https://jqlang.org/manual/
 ---

 Today I read through the [`jq`](https://jqlang.org) [manual](https://jqlang.org/manual/) cover-to-cover.
 For those unaware, `jq` is a popular CLI tool to query and manipulate JSON.
-It's a mini-language with nice functional semantics and fits into the ethos of composable CLI tools.
+It's also a Turing-complete mini-language with nice functional semantics that fits well into the ethos of composable CLI tools.

 It was an exemplar of well-written technical documentation.
 Concise, well-written, littered with examples, and linking to an interactive playground to test-and-learn.